Updated December 2020

-One of the most common questions I get from job seekers is regarding the necessity of a cover letter.
+Is a cover letter necessary?
+This is one of the most common questions I receive from job seekers.
 Job seekers are always hopeful that the ease of online applications has somehow eliminated the need for cover letters.
 Unfortunately, this is not the case.
 The cover letter plays a critical role in the application process, yet it’s a document that is often avoided.
 From writing resumes and cover letters for hundreds of clients, I’ve learned that the real reason behind cover letter angst, comes from job seekers not understanding how to write one.
 Even if you’re not thrilled about writing a cover letter, there are some easy ways to overcome this application challenge.
 With the right structure, a little creative writing and well-placed keywords, you can have a winning cover letter in no time.
-This blog post is the first in a series of posts on cover letter writing.
-In this post, I will teach you everything you need to know about how to write an effective cover letter.

 We all know the importance of a first impression, especially when it comes to winning over a hiring manager.
 Think of it like this: When you go into an interview, you make sure you are properly dressed.
 You probably researched the company, practiced interviewing, and even pay particular attention to your firm handshake.
 The cover letter serves the same purpose.
 It immediately shows the hiring manager who you are and communicates that you are ready to get down to business.
 A poorly constructed cover letter or lack of cover letter will likely land you a spot in the “you’re not a fit, but thanks for your interest” pile.

 Similar to crafting the perfect resume, cover letters should follow current trends and best practices.
 While the cover letter information may feel similar to your resume, in terms of your accomplishments, it’s important that you avoid copy/pasting your resume information into the letter.

 As a rule, cover letters should be fairly brief, but provide a quick glimpse into the following:

 - Why you are qualified for the job being advertised